 The weight of the seating components is important when considering transporting your wheelchair in a vehicle.
 How heavy is each component, and how easy is it to either remove from your wheelchair or lift into a vehicle?

 Do you have more questions on wheelchair seating and positioning?
-Check out our digital guide on wheelchair seating & positioning.
+Check out our digital Wheelchair Handbook.

 Permobil Clinical Education Team